LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/README.md

 Please contact your Refinitiv's representative to help you to access Messenger application, Bot API and Refinitiv Workspace with Eikon Data API access.
 The Refinitiv team will then provision and set up the bot.
 Once this is done the email user you provided will receive an automated email with how to set up a password for the bot.

 *Note:*
-- The Python demo applications has been qualified with Python version 3.7.7.
+- The Python demo applications has been qualified with Python version 3.8.11 and Eikon Data API version **1.1.12**.
 - Please refer to the [pip installation guide page](https://pip.pypa.io/en/stable/installing/) if your environment does not have the [pip tool](https://pypi.org/project/pip/) installed.

 ## <a id="appkey"></a>Getting the AppKey value